NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/P/Phoenix Necklace.md

 **Activate** 10 minutes (envision, Interact)

-**Effect** The necklace consumes one of the attached silver feathers and casts 7th-rank [[Spells/Raise Dead|Raise Dead]].
+**Effect** The necklace consumes one of the attached silver feathers and casts 7th-rank [[Raise Dead|Raise Dead]].
 Activating this ability is particularly costly and every activation requires consuming one more silver feather than the previous activation.

 * * *